aa-mill/blog/source/_posts/angular.md

 ---
 title: Angular Momentum and Rotations in Quantum Mechanics
 date: 2025-02-10 18:31:27
-tags: Quantum Mechanics
+tags: Quantum mechanics
 toc: true
 ---

 ## Summary

-I'm writing this post for two reasons:
+I wrote this post for two reasons:

 1. Quantum mechanics is cool and extremely fun to learn/write about.
 2. If you're planning on understanding or doing research on equivariant neural networks, you're going to encounter the Clebsch-Gordon tensor product, which is a way to combine objects known as spherical tensors.
 In my experience, it helps *immensely* to conceptualize this mechanism in terms of the addition of angular momentum eigenstates.
 I want to first outline the context from quantum mechanics necessary to do this, and I'll make the connection in another post.